 Bring Them Indoors

 Even if your succulent is in the right zone, it is still a good idea to bring it inside during the winter.
-Extreme temperature drops are rare but all it takes is one cold night to damage your plants.
-If your garage doesn't go below 50 degrees Fahrenheit (10 degrees Celsius), they can be stored in there.
+Extreme temperature drops are rare, but all it takes is one cold night to damage your plants.
+If your garage does not go below 50 °F (10 °C), they can be stored in there.
 Just be sure they get 3 to 4 hours of indirect sunlight per day.
 Another important consideration is checking for bugs such as mealybugs and aphids.
-You don't want them inside your home so use a solution of 1 part water and 3 parts rubbing alcohol to spray the leaves and kill the pests.
+You do not want them inside your home, so use a solution of 1 part water and 3 parts rubbing alcohol to spray the leaves and kill the pests.

 Reduce Watering in the Late Fall

-Succulents go dormant during the winter months so they require even less watering during this time.
+Most succulents go dormant during the winter months, so they require even less watering during this time.
 Therefore stop watering them once the temperature drops and the days become shorter.
-Reduce it down to once a month but it's also a good idea to check the moisture level of the soil before watering.
+Reduce it down to once a month, but it is also a good idea to check the moisture level of the soil before watering.
 Only do it when the soil is completely dry.
 A good five minutes of watering is enough time.
-Make sure the soil has good drainage too because damp roots can kill succulents.
-For indoor plants, adding sand or well draining organic matter to the soil will help.
-For outdoor plants, don't mulch around the base of the plants because this can trap moisture.
+Make sure the soil has good drainage because damp roots can kill succulents.
+For indoor plants, adding sand or well-draining organic matter to the soil will help.
+For outdoor plants, do not mulch around the base of the plants because this can trap moisture.

 Cover Up Your Succulents

-If you know freezing temperatures are coming and can't bring the plants indoors, you can cover them up using several kinds of protection.
-Snow covers can be very useful because they protect against snow, frost and harsh winds.
+If you know freezing temperatures are coming and cannot bring the plants indoors, you can cover them up using several kinds of protection.
+Snow covers can be very useful because they protect against snow, frost, and harsh winds.
 They can be purchased online or at your local garden supply store.
-If you have bushel baskets laying around, they can be used to cover and protect succulents as well.
-Just be sure to not to leave them covered longer than necessary.
+If you have bushel baskets lying around, they can be used to cover and protect succulents as well.
+Just be sure not to leave them covered longer than necessary.
 The plants need sunlight and good air circulation.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus